BroadcomMFD/cobol-control-flow/README.md

 Cobol Control Flow is an extension for Visual Studio Code that provides graphical visualization of program flow for programs written in the Cobol language.
 The extension has been designed to help Cobol developers to quickly comprehend and debug cobol programs with which they may not be familiar.

 Cobol Control Flow displays paragraphs of a Cobol program as graphical nodes inside an interactive graph.
 The edges of the graph are drawn based on the 'PERFORM' Cobol execution statements.
-You can interact with the graph to navigate to the relevant parts of the Cobol code, or alternatively you can navigate from the Cobol code to the to the relevant nodes on the graph.
+You can interact with the graph to navigate to the relevant parts of the Cobol code, or alternatively you can navigate from the Cobol code to the to the relevant nodes in the graph.

 ## Getting Started